The Unknown Artist is exploring themes of war and the artist's role in the modern world through the language of Orthodox icon painting.

 "Harrowing the Hell," oil on wood, schlag gold.

+Inspired by traditional icons and depiction of the hell.
 At the bottom of the artwork is a code, in gold in a numerological style reminiscent of the era preceding Peter the Great.
 The Unknown Artist encodes the date of the war's beginning, reflecting how in their country the war cannot be called a war, and speaking directly through legal channels is difficult due to censorship and the risk of being criminalized.
 By using this historical numerical system, the artist creates a layer of meaning that connects centuries-old traditions of coded communication with contemporary needs to express dissent while evading censorship.

 In Orthodox churches, the iconostasis faces west, so the congregation faces east during worship - this exact orientation is replicated at 'Modern Pietas' exhibition.
 According to Orthodox tradition, the main icon was placed in the corner of the house, and Malevich followed these same principles when he placed his Black Square in the corner of the 0.10 exhibition, too.